LiBoard/Android/README.md

-An Android app for [LiBoard](https://github.com/LiBoard/LiBoard) that allows you to save OTB games as PGNs.
+An Android app for [LiBoard](https://github.com/LiBoard/LiBoard) that allows you to save OTB games as PGNs and can function as a chess clock.

-## Planned features

-* Chess clock

 ## Credits